Find out the meaning of common terms and jargon you'll find used in the mobile industry, as well as some specific terms used by OpenMarket.

-OpenMarket SMS and MMS APIs accept JSON-formatted requests.
+OpenMarket SMS, MMS and RCS APIs accept JSON-formatted requests.

 A short word (or string of characters) that an end user must send in an MO SMS to interact with a specific messaging campaign.
 Traditionally, keywords were associated with short code marketing campaigns, but campaigns using any type of two-way message originator can make use of keywords.
 A two-way originator will normally have multiple associated keywords to respond to different user requests.